nidheimr/rias/README.md

 ## Usage

 Rias is entirely one header file.
-To use it, you must simply include the header file into the file with your main function and define 'RIAS_IMPLEMENTATION'.
+To use it, you must simply include the header file into the file with your main function and define RIAS_IMPLEMENTATION.
 Its also wise to include Rias into all files that use stdlib allocation functions but do not define RIAS_IMPLEMENTATION again.

 By default, Rias hijacks the main function and the stdlib memory allocation functions then dumps all leaks at the end of the program to stdout.
 To disable any of these features define the following:
-- 'RIAS_DONT_HIJACK_MAIN'
+- RIAS_DONT_HIJACK_MAIN
-- 'RIAS_DONT_WRAP_STDLIB'
+- RIAS_DONT_WRAP_STDLIB
-- 'RIAS_DONT_DUMP_ON_EXIT'
+- RIAS_DONT_DUMP_ON_EXIT

 ## Building (the test executable)